wp-plugins/mailchimp-sync/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Synchronize your WP Users with a MailChimp list
+Synchronize your WP Users with a MailChimp list of choice.

 == Description ==

-Synchronize your registered WordPress users with a MailChimp list.
+Synchronize your registered WordPress users with a MailChimp list of your choice.

-> **This plugin is an add-on for MailChimp for WordPress**
->
-> This plugin depends on the [MailChimp for WordPress plugin](https://wordpress.org/plugins/mailchimp-for-wp/).

 **This plugin is still in beta.
 You can definitely use it but it _could_ be subject to changes breaking backwards compatibility.**

+> This plugin depends on the [MailChimp for WordPress plugin](https://wordpress.org/plugins/mailchimp-for-wp/).

 = New Users =
 New users are automatically subscribed to your MailChimp list.